-National Pretzel Day is observed annually on April 26.
+National Pretzel Day on April 26th recognizes one of America’s favorite snacks.
 A bag of nice crunchy, salty pretzels or a big, warm, soft, cinnamon pretzel is the question of the day.
 Either one is an excellent choice.

 There are a few different accounts of the origin of the pretzel.
 Most people agree that it does have a Christian background, and they were developed by the monks.
 According to The History of Science and Technology, in 610 AD, “an Italian monk invents pretzels as a reward to children who learn their prayers.
 He calls the strips of baked dough, folded to resemble arms crossing the chest, pretiola (little rewards).”

 Another source puts the invention in a monastery in southern France.
 The looped pretzel may also be related to a Greek Ring bread from the communion bread used in monasteries a thousand years ago.
 In the Catholic Church, pretzels had a religious significance for both ingredients and shape.
 The loops in pretzel may have served a practical purpose: bakers could hang them on sticks, projecting upwards from a central column, as shown in Job Berckheyde’s (1681) painting.

 The Pennsylvania Dutch immigrants introduced pretzels to North America in the 19th century.
 At this time, many handmade pretzel bakeries populated central Pennsylvania, and their popularity quickly spread.
 It was in the 20th century that soft pretzels became very popular in areas such as Philadelphia, Chicago, and New York.

 More Pretzel Facts

 - Today, the average Philadelphian consumes about twelve times as many pretzels as the national average.

 - Pennsylvania is the center of American pretzel production for both hard and soft pretzels, producing 80% of the nation’s pretzels.